sitespeedio/replay/README.md

 1. `npm install -g sitespeed.io`
 2. `git clone git@github.com:sitespeedio/replay.git`

-Go into the cloned repl and then you can use our example configuration files to run the tests.
+Go into the cloned repo and then you can use our example configuration files to run the tests.

 ### Testing desktop